Ahmad-Alsaleh/line-rs/README.md

         line -n=-1
         ```

-    - From line 3 up to the 2 line from the end:
+    - From line 3 up to the 2nd line from the end:
         ```sh
         line -n=3:-2
         ```

 - Unbounded Ranges:
-    - From line 3 up to the end of the file:
+    - From line 3 up to the end of the file, effectively skipping the first two lines of the file:
         ```sh
         line -n=3:
         ```